felixlopz/hubrise-test-task/content/apps/smood/en/send-orders.md

 ---
-title: Pull Orders
+title: Send Orders
-position: 7
+position: 5
 layout: documentation
 meta:
-  title: Pull Orders | Smood | HubRise
+  title: Send Orders | Smood | HubRise
-  description: Find out the technical details of how orders are pulled from Smood into HubRise, which fields are passed and which are not.
+  description: Find out the technical details of how orders are sent from Smood into HubRise, which fields are passed and which are not.
 ---

 Connecting Smood to HubRise allows you to receive orders directly in your EPOS or any other solution connected to your HubRise account.

-This page describes the information that HubRise receives from Smood for your orders.
+This page describes the information that Smood sends to HubRise for your orders.

 ## Items, Options, and Deals

-Smood orders contain the complete information about items, including name, POS ref code, quantity, and price.
+Smood orders contain the complete information about items, including name, ref code, quantity, and price.

 Orders contain the complete information about options, including name, option list name, price, quantity, and ref code.

 Deals are also supported.

 ## Order Statuses